LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 is stored in a BitBucket, GitHub, or GitLab server).
 But note that not all supported backends provide accurate line numbers.

-When using the Allure 2.24.0 or a later version, it's possible to generate single file reports.
+It's also possible to generate single file reports.
 For example:

 	$ logtalk_allure_report -s -t "My Amazing Tests Report"